Harper Helped Ease Backhus' Mind, Phillies Helping Him Elevate His Game

 So far in spring training, right-handed hitters are 1-for-7 off Backhus with a strikeout and three groundouts, one of them a double-play ball.

 The Phillies' ability to help him develop instantly appealed to Backhus.
-He's seen the work they've done with other veteran relievers in recent years and it helped soften the blow of a trade he did not expect.
+He's seen the work they've done with other relievers in recent years, youngsters and vets, and it helped soften the blow of a trade he did not expect.

 "They want to win, I want to win, and I think they're going to help me elevate my game," he said.